mac-comp127/critters/README.md

-Comp 124: Critters Lab
+Comp 127: Critters Lab
 ====

 **Acknowledgement:** Paul Cantrell developed this lab, Shilad tweaked the Eye code, Bret tweaked the default critters, Libby added x, y offsets for Critters and a test program.

 Today's lab is a bit of silly fun in the name of practicing graphics programming.

-**Note to instructor:** When you setup the repos for the Critters lab, make sure that students have push access.

-**When you get started, do not fork this repository.
-Clone the original repository directly.**

 This project provides a framework for building little critters that wander around the screen.

 Begin by studying one of the existing critters.
 Take a look at BoxBot, RoundBug, and Mario as examples.
 Run `CritterTester` to study the individual critters.
 Then run `CritterParty` to see all of them wandering around together.

 Now create some new critters of your own!
-Create a new class that extends Critter.
-Add your name or initials to the class name, to make sure that your critter’s name is unique.
+Create a new class that extends Critter, called `LastnameCritter` to make sure that your critter’s name is unique.
+Add a comment to the top of your Critter file with your full name.

 There are only three requirements for your critter:
 - Add animated legs or eyes (or both), as the example critters do.